Who would use a Lipspeaker?

 - Clubs and group activities

 A Lipspeaker is a hearing person trained to repeat a speaker’s message to lipreaders accurately, without using their voice.
 They produce the shape of words, the flow, rhythm and phrasing of natural speech and repeat the stress as used by the speaker.

 The Lipspeaker also uses facial expression, natural gesture and fingerspelling and Sign Supported English (if requested) to aid the lipreader’s understanding.
 A Lipspeaker may be asked to use their voice, thus enabling the lipreader to benefit from any residual hearing.

 Want to ask a question about Lipspeaking?

 Should you want to know more about Lipspeaking and Lipspeakers and how we can assist with communication, do get in touch with us.

-All of the Lipspeakers we work with are registered with the National register for Communication Professionals working with Deaf and Disabled people (NRCPD).
-Most are also members of the Visual Language Professionals (VLP), The Association of Lipspeakers, The Association of Lipspeakers with Additional sign or other professional associations.
+All of the Lipspeakers we work with are registered with the National Register for Communication Professionals working with Deaf and Disabled people (NRCPD).
+Most are also members of The Association of Lipspeakers, Visual Language Professionals (VLP), The Association of Lipspeakers with Additional sign or other professional associations.